People

 Deirdre is an empirical ecologist and evolutionary biologist using a range of experimental systems to understand the ecological and evolutionary dynamics of communities under stress.
 She was a postdoc in the group from Jan.
 2020 to Apr.
 2021.
 She was crucial in getting the wet lab off the ground and starting up experiments on evolution of antibiotic resistance.
 After subsequently working as a research fellow in climate science at Trinity College Dublin, Deirdre is now back at the University of Edinburgh as a Lecturer in Ecological Education as of Oct.
 2022.

-Amalia is a PhD student in the Research Group for Genomic Epidemiology at the Technical University of Denmark, who visited our group from February - March 2023.
-Her PhD research is focused on the transmission and selection of antimicrobial resistance in host populations.
-In her project, she combines mathematical modelling, wet lab experiments with bacterial isolates, and metagenomics on the gut microbiome of insects.
+Amalia did her PhD in the Research Group for Genomic Epidemiology at the Technical University of Denmark, and visited our group from February - March 2023.
+Her PhD research focused on the transmission and selection of antimicrobial resistance in host populations.
+She combines mathematical modelling, wet lab experiments with bacterial isolates, and metagenomics on the gut microbiome of insects.

 Amy is a medical student who did her intercalated Honours year in Zoology in 2023-24.
 Her Honours project in our lab addressed the question: "How does emergence of antibiotic-resistant mutants depend on interactions with the antibiotic-sensitive bacterial population?"